Signs of Stroke

 A clot-buster drug is usually administered through an intravenous injection.
 Less commonly, the drug may be administered through a catheter that is inserted in the groin and threaded through to the arteries in the brain (a procedure called intra-arterial thrombolysis).

 Another alternative treatment for clot removal is called mechanical thrombectomy.
 It uses a self-expanding stent (wire mesh) called stent retriever to capture and retrieve the clot.
 The device is inserted into the blocked artery through a catheter and then removed along with the clot.

-Benefit appears to be highest in selected patients who:
+Specific criteria are used to determine which patients are candidates for mechanical thrombectomy.
+Benefit appears to be highest in selected people who: